younatics/MotionBook/CONTRIBUTING.md

 ### Optional
 - Great sample files to add example in MotionBook
-- Add another type if it is not exist.
+- Add another Type if it is not exist.

 Thank you for your pull request! :)